wisilva/CS_4641_Project/README.md

 //Insert William's method description

 Additionally, we also cleaned the dataset using a similar method with a kNN model we wrote ourselves which capped the number of samples compared from the complete dataset rather than splitting the data into buckets before cleaning.
 This is expected to have little impact on features which were more complete & had lessing missing data, but may produce better results for filling in missing data for features that were missing a majority of the data.
-We ran this kNN method with $k = 25$ and a maximum complete sample size (sampled randomly from the complete samples) of 2500.
+We ran this kNN method with k = 25 and a maximum complete sample size (sampled randomly from the complete samples) of 2500.

 ## Methodology
 Kmeans Methodology here:\\